Gregory-Ledray/wasmbrowsertest/README.md

 Yep. `GOOS=js GOARCH=wasm go run main.go` also works.
 If you want to actually see the application running in the browser, set the `WASM_HEADLESS` variable to `off` like so `WASM_HEADLESS=off GOOS=js GOARCH=wasm go run main.go`.

+### Can I use my own index.html other files when running the tests ?

+Yes.
+There is a http.FileServer set up if you have your own directory to serve.
+Just set `WASM_SERVER_ROOT` variable to an absolute path to a directory like so `WASM_SERVER_ROOT=/path/to/root/directory GOOS=js GOARCH=wasm go test`

 ### Can I use this inside Travis ?

 Sure.